gaborbernat/algo-notes/problem_solutions/weighted_random_distribution.md

 and use $$i$$ as the index to access the element in the array.
 This is called *uniform distribution*.

 But what if we'd like the elements have different likelihood to be chosen?
 That is weighted random distribution problem.
-Let's say we want the item with hight weight value more likely to be chosen and the probability is a linear function of weight.
+Let's say we want the item with height weight value more likely to be chosen and the probability is a linear function of weight.
 In other words, if item A has weight $$1$$ and item B has weight $$2$$, then the item B is twice as likely to be chosen as item A.